-The Buddha describes the abandoning of illusion as a security for non-returning.
+The Buddha describes the abandoning of delusion as a security for non-returning.

 Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ: